-The hamstrings all start off from the same starting point, your sitting bones or ischial tuberosity, and head down toward the knees.
-They comprise three muscles—semitendinosus, semimembranosus and biceps femoris—and their corresponding tendons.
+The hamstring muscles all start off from the same starting point, your sitting bones or ischial tuberosity, and head down toward the knees.
+They comprise three muscles—semitendinosus, semimembranosus, and biceps femoris—and their corresponding tendons.
 The semitendinosus and semimembranosus split off to the inside back of the lower leg bone at the knee, and the biceps femoris heads to the outside back of the lower leg at the knee.

-The vulnerable and most commonly injured area is where the muscles originate at the sitting bones.
-The short tendons that anchor the muscles to the bone heals most slowly, due to a poor blood supply.
+The most vulnerable and commonly injured point in the hamstring is where the muscles originate at the sitting bones.
+The short tendons that anchor the muscles to the bone heals most slowly due to a relatively poor blood supply.
 Once present, this injury can take a long time to heal.
-In addition, once the injury has occurred, it gets aggravated by any stretching of that muscle, which can delay healing even more.
+In addition, once the injury has occurred, it becomes aggravated by any stretching of that muscle, which can delay healing even more.

 Your yoga strap can be of some help as well.
 Make a loop and place it snuggly up the thigh as high as you can and so it won’t slip down (but not too tight).
 This creates a kind of brace that will shift the stretch of forward bends to the strapped spot on your hamstrings and away from the sitting bone.

 Roger Cole recommends that post injury, you rest for at least 72 hours to let the inflammation cool down, then focus on strengthening the hamstrings before returning to forward bends.
-This can be accomplished beautifully by Locust Pose (Salabhasana), and I like to have students do a one-legged version, where the affected leg is lifted just few inches off the floor, keeping a sense of the leg lengthening backward.
+This can be accomplished beautifully by Salabhasana (Locust Pose), and I like to have students do a one-legged version, where the affected leg is lifted just few inches off the floor, keeping a sense of the leg lengthening backward.
 Warm up with a dynamic version, inhaling up and exhaling down for 4-6 breaths, before holding the pose for a few breaths.
 If this causes any pain, you probably need to rest the area for a while longer.